I have been managing and maintaining these

 Q. - You have a two, double bedroom flat to let - Can my girlfriend and I be in one bedroom and my mate and his girlfriend be in the other making a total of four to the flat ?

 A. - No, The Flat is not a H.M.O Property - If three or more persons living at the property are not blood related then the status of that property will change and a H.M.O licence from the County Council will be needed - The County Council can evict you, the tenants and also fine the Landlord up to £20,000.

 Q. - Are we, the tenants supposed to pay for the Electricity, Gas and Water supplied to the property ?

 A. - Yes, all utilities are to be paid for by the Tenant and the accounts for the Utility Companies must be set up within 10 days of your Tenancy agreement starting.

 Q. - I'm a foreign International Student and cannot get a British National as a Financial Guarantor, what happens now ?

 A. - You will need to pay the full, total, annual amount of rent in full on initially moving into the Property.

-Q. - A question on my Application form requires my Financial Guarantor's National Insurance Number, why ?
+Q. - A question on my Application form requires my Financial Guarantor's Passport Number, why ?

 A. - It is required as proof, showing your Financial Guarantor as a legitimate, United Kingdom national.